Waleed18574/Waleed_Data_Analyst_Portfolio_Projects/MS_Excel_Projects/MS_Excel_Project_1_NYSE_Industrial_Sector_Data_and_Business_Analysis/README.md

 - Analyinge and forecasting financial business metrics using Excel or Google Sheets.

-- visualizing of the business metric (Revenue) and using Excel charts to make financial model.
+- Visualizing of the business metric (Revenue) and using Excel charts to make financial model.

 ## Tasks Summary